 Instead, Claire elected to purchase the trustee’s share of the property at market value for around $20,000.
-Ultimately, this transaction removed Dan and Claire’s house from Dan’s bankrupt estate – which allowed Claire to hang onto it.
-The money raised for Dan’s share of the property then went into his bankrupt estate for the benefit of his unsecured creditors.
+Ultimately, this transaction removed Dan and Claire’s house from Dan’s bankrupt estate, allowing Claire to hang onto it.
+The money raised for Dan’s share of the property then went into his bankrupt estate to benefit his unsecured creditors.

 Another thing to understand is that your earnings will determine if you need to make an ongoing financial contribution to the estate during the three years of bankruptcy.

-The income calculation comes from the Bankruptcy Act and a lot of factors come into play such as salary packaging, fringe benefits, child support payments and also the number of dependants that the bankrupt person supports.
+The income calculation comes from the Bankruptcy Act and many factors come into play such as salary packaging, fringe benefits, child support payments and the number of dependants that the bankrupt person supports.
 Based on Dan’s income, the amount payable was around $6,000 per year.

-When it comes to your car; you’re allowed to own combined vehicle assets used mainly for transport worth up to $8,000.
+Regarding your car, you can own combined vehicle assets used mainly for transport worth up to $8,000.
 For vehicles under finance, the threshold of $8,000 applies to the total equity in the vehicle.

-For many, choosing to become bankrupt can have a positive impact on the family and thousands of Australians rely on this option every year.
+For many, choosing to go bankrupt can positively impact the family, and thousands of Australians rely on this option every year.

 Always ensure you do your research.
-You may also want to seek help from a suitably qualified and experienced professional, as it’s important to understand how bankruptcy will affect you.
+You may also want to seek help from a suitably qualified and experienced professional, as it’s crucial to understand how bankruptcy will affect you.